manuelmgn/2024-FrontendMasters-Git/notes/notes.md

   - [Conflict resolution](#conflict-resolution)
     - [Stashing](#stashing)

 ## Intro

 - `man`
 - `man git-<op>` for the friendly manual

 - repo
-- `commit`: a point in time representing the project **in its entirey**, not just the differentials.
+- `commit`: a point in time representing the project **in its entirely**, not just the differentials.
 - 'staging area' or index: where you prepare the changes you wish to commit.
-When you commit, anything in the staging area will be commited.
+When you commit, anything in the staging area will be committed.
 Unstaged items won't be committed.
 - 'squash': to take several commits and turn it into one commit.
 Technically would be taking N commits and turning it into N-1 to 1 commit, but typically its N commits to 1 commit.
 - 'work tree', 'working tree' or 'main working tree': your git repo. this is the set of files that represent your project.
 Your working tree is setup by `git init` or `git clone`.
 - untracked → staged → (commit) → tracked

 ### Key facts about Git